Joseph M. Bessette, Director of the Center and Member of the Board of Directors

 Professor Poplin earned her Ph.D. from the University of Texas and is a professor in the School of Educational Studies at Claremont Graduate University.
 Her work spans K12 to higher education.
 She began her career as a public school teacher and conducts research on highly effective teachers in poor urban schools.
 In 1996, Professor Poplin worked for two months with Mother Teresa and the Missionaries of Charity in Calcutta to understand why Mother Teresa had described their work as “religious work and not social work.”
 Her book on this experience, Finding Calcutta, was published by InterVarsity Press in 2008 and is also available in Korean and Chinese.
 In 2014, she published Is Reality Secular?
 Testing the Assumptions of Four Global Worldviews (InterVarsity Press).
 In this new book, Poplin examines four major worldviews — naturalism, humanism, pantheism, and Judeo-Christian theism – and explores their implications for human behavior and the evidence for their truth.
 She is a frequent speaker in Veritas Forums throughout the country.

-Professor Uhlmann has been teaching in the Department of Politics and Policy at Claremont Graduate University since 2002, where his courses cover the American Presidency, executive-congressional relations, the federal judiciary, the federal administrative process, and national security decision-making.
-He has also been senior vice-president of the Lynde and Harry Bradley Foundation in Milwaukee, Wisconsin; a senior fellow at the Ethics and Public Policy Center in Washington, D.C.; and was for many years a partner in the Washington office of Pepper, Hamilton, & Scheetz, where he specialized in federal antitrust and administrative law.
-He has also had numerous positions in the federal government, including counsel to a U.S. Senate committee, Assistant General Counsel of the Federal Trade Commission, Assistant Attorney General for Legislative Affairs in the Department of Justice, and associate director of the White House Office of Policy Development in the Reagan administration.
-He has written for many leading newspapers and journals of opinion, including National Review, The Weekly Standard, The Philadelphia Inquirer, The Los Angeles Times, The Washington Post, First Things, and The Claremont Review of Books.
-A graduate of Yale University and the University of Virginia Law School, Professor Uhlmann received his doctorate in government from the Claremont Graduate School.
+In October of 2019 the Claremont Center lost one of its original founders and the chair of its Board of Directors.
+Professor Uhlmann taught in the Department of Politics and Policy at Claremont Graduate University from 2002 to his death in 2019.
+His courses covered the American Presidency, executive-congressional relations, the federal judiciary, the federal administrative process, and national security decision-making.
+He was the senior vice-president of the Lynde and Harry Bradley Foundation in Milwaukee, Wisconsin; a senior fellow at the Ethics and Public Policy Center in Washington, D.C.; and was for many years a partner in the Washington office of Pepper, Hamilton, & Scheetz, where he specialized in federal antitrust and administrative law.
+Mike also had numerous positions in the federal government, including counsel to a U.S. Senate committee, Assistant General Counsel of the Federal Trade Commission, Assistant Attorney General for Legislative Affairs in the Department of Justice, and associate director of the White House Office of Policy Development in the Reagan administration.
+He wrote for many leading newspapers and journals of opinion, including National Review, The Weekly Standard, The Philadelphia Inquirer, The Los Angeles Times, The Washington Post, First Things, and The Claremont Review of Books.
+He was a graduate of Yale University and the University of Virginia Law School and received his doctorate in government from the Claremont Graduate School.